ellakoa/postcard-poem/content/posts/snow-tumbled-down.md

 description: >
   This particular year the snow fell in early March.
 The blackthorn was in bloom indicating spring was ready to be embraced but winter had not entirely done with us.
-A reminder that our unpredictable weather (and our peculiar fascination with it) will always have the last word.
+A reminder that our unpredictable weather will always have the last word.
 collection: Kent Views
 aspect: landscape
 image: /img/tractor-minster-snow-2-1-.jpg